Back to Top

 Report on Bills Introduced During the 2022 Short Legislative Session

-I was the sole Primary Sponsor of the original HB 615 - Juvenile Court Mental Health Assessments, the provisions of which were subsequently added to SB 207 that became law.
+I was the sole Primary Sponsor of the original House Bill 615 - Juvenile Court Mental Health Assessments, the provisions of which were subsequently added to Senate Bill 207 that became law.
 Since there was no reason to proceed with the original provisions of HB 615, I agreed for that Bill to be stripped and replaced with the provisions of Jordan's Law, which addresses the previous problem of how to protect a victim during the time after a Domestic Violence Protective Order (DVPO) has expired, the victim has timely filed a Motion to renew it, and a hearing is conducted on that Motion.
-Now a Judge can temporarily extend a DVPO upon the timely filing of a Motion To Renew.
-This protects the victim of domestic violence from the time that the original DVPO expires until the Motion To Renew can be heard by the Court.
+Now a Judge can temporarily extend a DVPO upon the timely filing of a Motion to Renew.
+This protects the victim of domestic violence from the time that the original DVPO expires until the Motion to Renew can be heard by the Court.

 I was a Primary Sponsor of House Bill 1005, Organized Retail Theft, which was a companion Bill to Senate Bill 766.
 The Bills increased the penalties for organized retail theft, provided additional penalties for damage to property or an assault of a person during the commission of organized retail theft, provided additional recovery to retail establishments for loss due to organized retail theft, and regulated high-volume third-party sellers operating on online marketplaces.
 House Bill 1005 passed the House and was sent to the Senate for consideration.
 Senate Bill 766 passed the Senate and was sent to the House for consideration.
 The decision was made to proceed with Senate Bill 1005, which passed the House, and was signed by the Governor.